Victory | May 10 2018

-Representative Eric Bedingfield and co-sponsors have introduced a bill that bans municipalities from regulating both disposable and reusable packaging (also known as auxiliary containers) and gives that authority only to the state General Assembly.
+Representative in the South Carolina state legislature introduced a bill that would ban municipalities from regulating both disposable and reusable packaging (also known as auxiliary containers) and gives that authority only to the state General Assembly.
 This bill was proposed last session, without any traction, after the first single-use plastic bag ban passed in South Carolina in the City of Isle of Palms.
 Introduced again this session, the purpose is to remove the power of local governments in deciding how to address local plastic pollution.
 Citizens, business owners, mayors and councilmembers of South Carolina are not interested in the plastics industry dictating the health of our sea turtles, fish, birds, and waterbodies.
 Surfrider and coalition members strongly oppose the bill.

 Additionally, ten other states around the nation (Minnesota, Michigan, Arizona, Florida, Idaho, Iowa, Missouri, Indiana, Wisconsin and New York) have already preempted local bag bans.
 The fight here is important for the nationwide outlook for regulation of single-use plastics and foam foodware, as top sources of marine litter.